-In the Fall of 2000, Gilbert Chlewicki, a first semester graduate student at the University of Maryland, College Park was beginning his graduate work for a master's degree in transportation engineering.
+In the Fall of 2000, Gilbert Chlewicki, currently ATS/American’s division director, but back then a first semester graduate student at the University of Maryland, College Park was beginning his graduate work for a master's degree in transportation engineering.
 In one of his classes, Chlewicki needed to write a term paper on any transportation related topic.
 Chlewicki had been drawing sketches of highways since he was in elementary school, developing many unique designs.
 He decided that he wanted to develop a new design and write a term paper on that design.

 Chlewicki thought about how some intersection designs come from interchange concepts.
 The most prime example is the jughandle, which is most common in New Jersey.
 The jughandle takes the concept of using an interchange ramp to replace a direct left at an intersection.
 So Chlewicki started to look at interchanges in Maryland to determine if any of them could be converted into an at-grade concept.